scoconno/scoconno.github.io/Teaching/Examined/CT/Handout.md

 > [1] You have already said that you love me and that you can't imagine spending the rest of your life without me.
 [2] Once, you even tried to propose to me.
 [3] And now you claim that you need time to think about whether we should be married.
 [4] Well, everything that you've told me regarding our relationship has been a lie.
 [5] In some of your letters to a friend you admitted that you were misleading me.
 [6] You've been telling everyone that we are just friends, not lovers.
 [7] And worst of all, you've been secretly dating someone else.
 [8] Why are you doing this?
 [9] It's all been a farce, and I'm outta here.

 > [1] A. L. Jones used flawed reasoning in his letter yesterday praising this newspaper's decision to publish announcements of same-sex unions.
 [2] Mr. Jones asserts that same-sex unions are a fact of life and therefore should be acknowledged by the news media as a legitimate variation on social partner ships.
 [3] But the news media are not in the business of endorsing or validating lifestyles.
 [4] They're supposed to report on lifestyles, not bless them.
-[5] In addition, by validating same-sex unions or any other lifestyle, the media abandon their objectivity and become political partisans-which would destroy whatever respect people have for news outlets.
-[6] All of this shows that the news media-including this newspaper-should never (explicitly or implicitly) endorse lifestyles by announcing those lifestyles to the world.
+[5] In addition, by validating same-sex unions or any other lifestyle, the media abandon their objectivity and become political partisans, which would destroy whatever respect people have for news outlets.
+[6] All of this shows that the news media, including this newspaper, should never (explicitly or implicitly) endorse lifestyles by announcing those lifestyles to the world.